terriberri82/Becoming-Her-Marvel-API-Project/README.md

 The site makes two key API calls:

-// First GET request: Search by name
+### API Endpoints Used
-GET /api/characters?name=HeroineName
+- `/api/characters?name=CHARACTER_NAME` → Used to search characters by name

-// Second GET request: Fetch detailed info using character ID GET /api/characters/:id
+- `/api/characters/:id` → Used to retrieve image and detailed character info

 Take the Quiz: Navigates to quiz.html where the user completes a quiz and a GET request determines their Marvel heroine match.
+You also have the option to skip the quiz and navigate to the Meet the Heroines page.
 Meet the Heroines: Navigates to heroines.html where GET requests pull heroine data and images from the Marvel API dynamically.

 Contributions are welcome!